Delaware Autism Program (DAP): Placement, Waitlists, and How to Appeal

 What the Delaware Autism Program Is

-The Delaware Autism Program is a state-operated intensive educational program for students with autism, operated under the Alex Eldreth Autism Education Act of 2018.
+The Delaware Autism Program is a state-funded public program providing intensive educational services for students with autism, operating under the Alex Eldreth Autism Education Act of 2018.
 It is not a private school and not a separate system — it is a set of specialized classrooms and programs housed in Delaware public school buildings and funded through Delaware's Department of Education.

 DAP operates at three geographic locations: